What Bank-Grade Key Management Teaches You About Agent Eval Harnesses

 2. Deterministic failure modes

 Banking: key operations either succeed or fail cleanly.
-There is no "kind of succeeded" path.
+I do not want a partial success path.
 A partial signature is a security incident.

-Agent parallel: every tool contract must have typed, exhaustive failure modes.
+Agent parallel: I make every tool contract expose typed, exhaustive failure modes.
 No except Exception: pass.
 No "just let the LLM retry" without explicit termination.
 I use Pydantic schemas for every tool I/O, with union types for failure cases the LLM is expected to handle:

 class SearchResult(BaseModel):